-Here are 10 Spanish songs that TikTok-ers can’t get enough of.
+Here are 15 Spanish songs that TikTokers can’t get enough of.

-Released as the lead single off his sophomore studio album, “Toto de Ti” — which translates to “Everything About You”— marked Rauw Alejandro’s foray into full-on romantic mode.
+Released as the lead single of his sophomore studio album, “Toto de Ti” — which translates to “Everything About You”— marked Rauw Alejandro’s foray into full-on romantic mode.
 Over a smooth synth-pop beat, he sings about his desires for a girl he’s just met at a roller-skating rink.
-With lyrics like “you accelerate all my heartbeats”, it’s no wonder why this love song became a hit with couples on TikTok.
-The song is certified nine times platinum in Spain, and reached the 32nd spot on the Billboard Hot 100 charts, and the peak of three Billboard Latin charts: U.S. Latin Airplay, U.S. Latin Pop Airplay, and U.S. Latin Rhythm Airplay.
+With lyrics like “you accelerate all my heartbeats,” it’s no wonder why this love song became a hit with couples on TikTok.
+The song is certified nine times Platinum in Spain, reached the 32nd spot on the Billboard Hot 100 charts, and the peak of three Billboard Latin charts: U.S. Latin Airplay, U.S. Latin Pop Airplay, and U.S. Latin Rhythm Airplay.

-Spanish hit-maker Rosalía released “Saoko” earlier this year to universal acclaim from critics and fans alike for its experimental side of reggaeton.
+Spanish hit-maker Rosalía released “Saoko” in 2022 to universal acclaim from critics and fans alike for its experimental side of reggaeton.
 At just two minutes long, the single’s infectious beat traveled around the world into the biggest clubs and party venues.
-The title of the song is Puerto Rican slang which translates to “having lots of rhythm and flavor” and the TikTok dance videos fully embody that.
+The title of the song is Puerto Rican slang, which translates to “having lots of rhythm and flavor” and the TikTok dance videos fully embody that.

-El Alga isn’t considered the “King of Dembow” for no reason.
+El Alfa isn’t considered the “King of Dembow” for no reason.
 The Dominican rapper and singer may have soared to fame in the early 2010s, but his recent music and TikTok success has seen the artist grow on the newer generation of content creators.
-“Gogo Dance” has spurred numerous dance challenges on the platform and has received millions of views and likes since its release just a few weeks ago, obviously in a bid to take over this summer’s dance and Latin playlists.
+“Gogo Dance” has spurred numerous dance challenges on the platform and has received millions of views and likes since its release in 2022.

 Tampa Curhat Beat enlisted the vocals of Karl Wine to make this infectious dancehall track.
 Although the song is part English and part Spanish, it’s the chorus sung in the latter language that enabled this song to blow up on TikTok.
 Wine believes music is universal, and the world has shared the same sentiment as “Baila” became a hit worldwide, and fans can’t seem to get the contagious single out of their heads.

 Widely regarded as the biggest Spanish song in recent history, “Despacito” may have been released in 2017 before TikTok gained mainstream fame, but the single still performs very well on the platform, spurring numerous dance challenges every now and then.
-Steadily making its way to an outstanding eight billion views on YouTube, the world is still very much entranced by this Billboard chart-topping, record-breaking, iconic single by Luis Fonsi and Daddy Yankee.
+Eventually surpassing eight billion views on YouTube, the world is still very much entranced by this Billboard chart-topping, record-breaking, iconic single by Luis Fonsi and Daddy Yankee.